Languages

 Japanese is not directly related to any other language.
 It is one of the major languages, which still puzzle historical linguists.
 Japanese and neighboring Korean are similar in grammar.
 It is measured as a segregate language and relatively easy for Korean to learn.

-Japan, Guam, Marshall Islands, Palau, Taiwan
+Japanese spoken in Japan, Guam, Marshall Islands, Palau, Taiwan

 Facts about the Korean Language